-The Bosch CS5 is a reliable tool for both DIYers and professionals looking for a solidly built circular saw.
-It stands out in a competitive arena with its high-end design, quality and power.
-However, this 7 1/4-inch circular saw has a couple shortcomings that keep it from being the best in our review, including a lack of positive bevel stops and an awkward, though effective, dust chute.
+The Bosch CS5 is a well-built model that is useful for DIY tasks around the home.
+However, this 7 1/4-inch circular saw has a couple of shortcomings that keep it from being the best in our review, including a lack of positive bevel stops and an awkward, though effective, dust chute.

 The Bosch CS5’s 15-amp motor spins the blade at speeds up to 6200 rpm, which is the fastest of the models we reviewed.
-The second fastest was the Makita 5007MGA.
 Because the blade sits on the left-hand side of the tool, you have a clear view of your path while you cut, whether you are working with 2x material or plywood.

 This power tool also channels sawdust away from the cut line, which makes your cutting path even more visible.
 The dust chute works very well; however, it blows the sawdust toward you rather than away from you – so expect to get covered in sawdust as you cut through long materials such as plywood.

 Although the visibility means you don’t necessarily need a laser guide, the tool would be better if it included one.
-Tools like the SKIL 5280-01 and the Craftsman 3284 have this feature, which we found to be great to help you make sure you’re staying on track when you cut.
+Tools like the SKIL 5280-01have this feature, which we found to be great to help you make sure you’re staying on track when you cut.

 There are a couple of other feature omissions that kept this tool from being our best overall pick.
 It lacks an electric break and a rip fence.
 This isn’t a must for a circular saw, but both of these features enhance safety and utility.